 AWS account to save WAR Progress - If you selected the toggle switch, this determines which AWS account the workload is written to.

 AWS Account(s) - The AWS Account(s) where the resources for your workload live.
 All your AWS account associated with nOps will be shown in this list.

 Environment - This defaults to production and defines the environment from an AWS perspective.
 Note: Sanctioned Well-Architected Framework Reviews should always be performed on a production workload.
 You also have the option to create and select a custom environment.

 Description — A text description of your workload.

 Defining the Workload Query

-After you have filled out the metadata for your workload, you can click the gray bar that says, “**Specify Workload Resource”** causing the query builder to slide into view. nOps allows you to specify rules that define which resources will be added to the workload.
+After you have entered the metadata for the workload, click the gray bar that says, “**Specify Workload Resource”**.
+This allows the query builder to slide into view. nOps allows you to specify rules that define which resources will be added to the workload.
 You can change the default settings and specify the filters using the drop-downs.

 Regions - The regions that nOps will pull resources from.
 This setting defaults to All.

 AWS Managed Services - The AWS services that nOps will include in your workload.
 This setting defaults to All.

 Click “Save” to create your workload.